codeworth-gh/iceberg/README.md

 0. Install Java
 0. Build this application

-For more details, got to Iceberg [wiki](https://github.com/hilel14/iceberg/wiki).
+For more details, go to Iceberg [wiki](https://github.com/hilel14/iceberg/wiki).